jordanenrico/my_thesis/README.md

 python_raw_preprocessing.py outputs two numpy files which consist of:
 1. BBCA.npy
 2. hargaBBCA.npy
-These numpy files is later act as inputs for NeuralNetworkBuilding.py
+These numpy files are later act as inputs for NeuralNetworkBuilding.py

 NeuralNetworkBuilding.py trains the model and does analyses on the predicted result